Major Difference between Pneumatic, Electrical & Hydraulic Actuators. Read about Pneumatic Actuators, Electrical Actuators & Hydraulic Actuators.

 - Accessories and parts are standard supplies Easy interlocking of signals

-- High regulation and control accuracy can be realised easily
+- High regulation and control accuracy can be realized easily

 - Large actuating force easy to achieve